hey-network/mainchain/readme.md

 ###### Minimum contribution

-Token purchases are only allowed if the amount sent is equal to or above 0.1 ETH.
+Token purchases are only allowed if the amount sent is equal to or above 10 ETH during the first 24 hours of the sale, and then equal or above to 0.1 ETH afterwards.

 This customisation is implemented by extending the internal `_preValidatePurchase()` function to add a check on `msg.value`.